 When Danielle was diagnosed with ovarian cancer at the age of 23, it was the end of months go going back and forth to the hospital.
 Upon discovery that she had tumours on both her ovaries and required immediate surgery, her thoughts of the future, and having a family felt distant.
 This is her story.

-As a new stylist in a busy salon in Reading, Danielle was experiencing excruciating pain in her side but battled on with her day-to-day.
-It wasn’t until her mum drove passed her walking down the street, almost bent double, that made her make an appointment with the GP.
+As a new stylist in a busy salon in Reading, Danielle had experiencing excruciating pain in her side but battled on with her day-to-day.
+It wasn’t until her mum drove past her walking down the street, almost bent double, that she was prompted to make an appointment with the GP.

 Danielle, said: “My partner and I had been trying for a baby for a while now, so I think the biggest blow was hearing that the doctors couldn’t extract eggs from my ovaries as the tumours were too aggressive.
 I had a normal life and had just started a new job, then suddenly I had to quickly undergo extensive surgery in October 2015.
 When I woke up, I was told my ovaries and fallopian tubes had been removed but I still had my womb.

 All of a sudden I was 23 and going through the menopause.
-Luckily my boss has been amazing and I was able to go back to work gradually.
-My partner is incredible and has been my rock, I don’t know how I could have got through the last few years without him by my side.
-We’re hoping to be able to have a baby through IVF in 2018 and I want to share my story to encourage women at any age with symptoms that don’t feel right to go to their GP immediately”
+Luckily my boss was amazing and I was able to go back to work gradually.
+My partner was incredible and my rock, I don’t know how I could have got through it without him by my side."

-Danielle and her partner welcomed their beautiful daughter Frankie into the world on New Year’s Day 2020.
+As the new decade arrived, so did a new arrival for Daniella and her partner, as they welcomed their beautiful daughter Frankie into the world on New Year’s Day 2020.